thirtyThreeS/thirtyThreeS/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on gamedev courses.
+- 🔭 I’m currently working on Oracle Certifications.
 - 🌱 I’m currently learning Unity/C# and Java.
 - 🤔 I’m looking for help with finding a suitable career with something programming related.
 I'll learn anything.
 Programming is my hobby.
 - 📫 How to reach me: thomas.sixberry@gmail.com
 - ⚡ Fun fact: Working on my own 2D RPG.
-Also, working towards my Oracle Cert.

 <br>